Zhe Jiang 江哲

 Portrait of Zhe Jiang

-Recruiting We are hiring — multiple openings.
-Our group is recruiting 2027 PhD students, 2027 Master's students (ideally starting from the final year of their undergraduate degree), and 2026 research assistants, postdoctoral fellows, and hardware/software engineers on the following projects:
+Recruiting Research positions available.
+The group is recruiting 2027 PhD students, 2027 Master's students (ideally starting from the final year of their undergraduate degree), and 2026 research assistants, postdoctoral fellows, and hardware/software engineers on the following projects:

-Interested?
-Please email me with your CV and a short statement of interest.
+Prospective applicants should email me with a CV and brief statement of research interests.

 Short biography